 Are Meta ads useful for real estate lead generation?

-Yes, especially for seller education, valuation requests, local market updates and database growth.
-Housing-ad rules must be followed, including Special Ad Category requirements where applicable and non-discriminatory targeting and copy.
+They can be useful for seller education, valuation requests, local market updates, listing promotion and permission-based database growth.
+Results depend on the offer, market, creative, form and follow-up.
+Housing-ad rules must be followed, including the applicable Special Ad Category and non-discriminatory targeting, creative and landing pages.

 Are property portals enough for real estate marketing?

 Portals are useful for listing exposure and buyer demand, but they are not a complete strategy.
-Owned assets such as the website, CRM, reviews, SEO, Google Ads, Meta Ads and referrals create more control over pipeline and cost.
+Owned assets such as the website, CRM, reviews, SEO, advertising accounts and referral relationships create more control over measurement, audience relationships and pipeline development.

 What should a seller landing page include?